The Causes

 - Keep

-rates.
-Make sure everyone in your party is properly acclimatised
+different rates.
+Make sure everyone in your party

 - Stay